Robust tests for equality of regression curves based on characteristic functions: Real data analysis

 Figure \ref{fig:datos} displays the observations corresponding to Coweeta and Lewiston.
 The upper plot presents the data in separate panels, while in the lower one the observations corresponding to Coweeta are shown in blue filled points and those related to Lewiston as red circles.

 The fits obtained for each city using the classical and robust smoothers are given in Figure \ref{fig:datos-ajuste} together with the observations detected as atypical (in red triangles) using the boxplot of the residuals from the robust fit.
 The main differences between the two fits are observed in Coweeta for low values of rainfall.
 For the Nadaraya--Watson estimator the cross--validation bandwidths equal $h_1=1.6$ and $h_2=0.8$, while when using a local $M-$smoother and a robust cross-validation criterion, we obtain $h_1=1.3$ and $0.9$.
-The classical test statistic rejects at level 0.05 the null hypothesis with a $p-$value equal to $0.0496$, while the robust procedure does not detect differences between both locations ($p-$value= 0.1117).
+The classical test statistic proposed in \citet{Pardo:etal:2015} rejects at level 0.05 the null hypothesis with a $p-$value equal to $0.0496$, while the robust procedure does not detect differences between both locations ($p-$value= 0.1117).

 To detect the possible influence of the bandwidth choice on the resulting $p-$value, we choose a grid of values for $h_1$ and $h_2$ ranging in the range 0.7 to 1.8 and 0.6 to 1.6, respectively, with a step of 0.1.
 Figure \ref{fig:datos-pvalores} displays the surface of the obtained $p-$values.
-The left panel corresponds to the classical procedure, while the right one to the method proposed in this paper.
+The left panel corresponds to the classical procedure which is based on empirical characteristic functions using the residuals from the Nadaraya--Watson smoother, while the right one to the method proposed in this paper.
 The obtained surfaces show that the decision taken by the test based on the statistic $T_{n,\rob}$ is less dependent to the bandwidth choice, while the classical one leads to $p-$values varying from $ 0.035$ to $0.132$ changing the decision at 5\% level.
 This effect can be explained by the effect that the observations, whose residuals from the robust fit are detected as outliers by the boxplot, have on the classical procedure.